 5.2 Nomination and Election - Prior to the annual meeting, the immediate Past President shall appoint a Nominating Committee consisting of five (5) members.
 The immediate Past President shall chair the nominating committee and be counted as one of its members.
 Of the remaining four (4) members on the committee, no more than two (2) shall be on the Executive Council.
 The Nominating Committee shall meet at the Annual Meeting to select its list of candidates for President-Elect, Secretary, Treasurer, Program Chair, and Program Chair-Elect.
 The Committee will announce the list of candidates for President-Elect, Secretary, Treasurer, and Program Chair to membership at the Annual Business Meeting and will announce the candidate for Program Chair-Elect at the Annual Meeting’s concluding ceremonies.
 Additional nominations for candidates to such offices may be made by a petition signed by 10% of the voting members and submitted to the Chair of the Nominating Committee within three weeks of this announcement.
 At the close of this petitioning period, the President or the President’s designate will send to members a ballot containing all appropriately nominated candidates for each of the above-specified offices to the voting members.
 Election of officers shall be by a plurality of ballots returned to the Executive Office within 3 weeks of the release date of the ballots.
 The results of the election shall be announced to the membership in a timely and appropriate manner, and the transition to the new officers will take place immediately at the conclusion of the voting process.

 5.3 President - The President shall be the Chief Executive Officer of the Association and serve as the chair of the ACGME Liaison Committee.
 The President shall preside at each meeting of the members of the Association and at each meeting of the Executive Council.
 The President shall see that all orders and resolutions of the Executive Council and of standing committees and other committees of the Association are carried into effect.
 In general, the President shall perform all duties incident to the office of President and such other duties as may from time to time be assigned to the office by these bylaws or by the Executive Council.
 The President shall have the power to appoint specific members of the Executive Council to serve on the Steering Committee to offer advice and assist in the President’s duties.
-This committee may be composed of the President-Elect, Secretary, Treasurer, Program Chair, immediate two Past Presidents of the Association, and the Program Chair-Elect.
+This committee may be composed of the President-Elect, Secretary, Treasurer, Program Chair, Program Chair-Elect, Regional Representatives Committee Chair, and immediate two Past Presidents of the Association.
 The Executive Council shall be made aware of the existence of such a committee and its membership.
 The Executive Council shall have the power to ask the President at any time for an accounting of the actions of the Steering Committee.
 The President may delegate administration of some of these duties to other principal office staff of the Association, in which case the President shall be responsible to monitor and audit the activities of those delegated to.

 5.4 President-Elect - The President-Elect serves as the chair of the Awards Committee and may be delegated other duties by the President or the Executive Council.
 The President-Elect shall function for the President if the President is unable to carry out the President’s duties.